shannah/xataface/docs/Authentication.md

 #Xataface Authentication

 Xataface comes with authentication ready to roll out of the box.
 With a couple of configuration options in the conf.ini file, you can activate the default authentication scheme which uses a table (of your choice) in the database to authenticate against.
-It supports password encryption?, and even includes a registration form if you choose to allow registrations for your application.
+It supports password encryption, and even includes a registration form if you choose to allow registrations for your application.

 In addition Xataface's authentication is pluggable, meaning you can write your own plug-ins to integrate your application with any authentication scheme you choose.
 Some authentication modules that already exist include: